UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 Multiprocessing is suitable for computationally intensive work.

-Works best for "large" problems with not much data
+Works best for "large" problems with not much data to pass back and forth, as that's what's expensive.

+Note that there are ways to share memory between processes, if you have a lot of read-only data that needs to be used. (see `Memory Maps <https://docs.python.org/3/library/mmap.html>`)

 The mechanics: how do you use threads and/or processes